 - 3 tablespoons of additional margarine or butter

-- Combine milk, 3 tablespoons butter or margarine, and sugar in a medium saucepan.
+- Combine the milk, 3 tablespoons butter or margarine, and sugar in a medium saucepan.
 Stir over low heat until butter melts and the mixture is heated through.

-- Mix flour and yeast in the food processor.
+- Mix the flour and yeast in the food processor.
 With machine running, add the squash mixture to the processor through the feed tube.